naure/zk/README.md

 Finding a proof for an invalid subset is equivalent to decrypting an RSA-encrypted message.

-One issue is that this scheme is for a set and not a map, so more values can be included.
-It can be addressed by commiting to the size of the set with a min-hash scheme, however it is very rudimentary at the moment.
+One issue is that this commitment scheme is for a set and not an array, so more values can be included.
+It is addressed by commiting to the size of the set with a LogLog count-distinct scheme, however it is very rudimentary at the moment.

+It turns out that it is possible to prove non-membership of values.
+We can prove that none of the values that are not part of the commited solution were included in the commitment number.
+WiP.

 ## Demo with Sudokus